 All children exhibit challenging behaviors at times, but persistent patterns of anger, defiance, arguing, and vindictiveness toward parents and other authority figures may be a sign of oppositional defiant disorder (ODD).
-Psychologist Michael Messina, PsyD, provides testing and treatment for ODD in children and adolescents at his practice in Southlake, Texas.
+Psychologists provide testing and treatment for ODD in children and adolescents at Dr. Messina & Associates in Southlake, Texas.
 If you think your child may have ODD, call or book an appointment online today.

 Oppositional defiant disorder (ODD) is a behavior disorder that most often occurs in early childhood, around ages 2-3.
 However, ODD may develop in teenagers as well.

 Children with ODD are defiant and hostile toward parents, teachers, and other authority figures.
 Most of the time, ODD is a greater burden to teachers and parents than to the child themselves.